Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Background

 \subsection{Preventing the overcorrection of readout noise}

-When we determine the transition probabilities as described in the previous section, the tile assignment matrices will encode not only gate noise but also readout noise.
-If at any point we have two or more tile assignment matrices in Eq. (\ref{tile_approx}) that share any qubits, we will correct the readout noise for those qubits more than once.
+When we determine the transition probabilities as described in the previous section, the tile confusion matrices will encode not only gate noise but also readout noise.
+If at any point we have two or more tile confusion matrices in Eq.~\eqref{tile_approx} that share any qubits, we will correct the readout noise for those qubits more than once.
 This is expected to introduce a bias in the error-mitigated results, which will become worse the more tiles and layers we have.
-To fix this problem, we assume that any assignment matrix can be written as the product of a readout part and a gate part
+To handle this problem, we work with the assumption that any confusion matrix can be written approximately as the product of a readout part and a gate part

-This means that we assume that gate and readout noise are completely independent of each other.
-Since $\mathbf{A}_{t_i}^\mathrm{REM}$ can be determined separately for every tile using the traditional REM approach, we can remove the readout part from $\mathbf{A}_{t_i}$, thereby obtaining the pure gate noise
+In other words, we assume that gate and readout noise are completely independent of each other, and we refer to Eq.~\eqref{gate_readout_approx} as the separability approximation.
+Since $\mathbf{A}_{t_i}^\mathrm{REM}$ can be determined separately for the qubits in every tile using the traditional REM approach, we can remove the readout part from $\mathbf{A}_{t_i}$, thereby obtaining the pure gate noise confusion matrix